x35f/MCM2019_dataset/README.md

 The certification are stored as instances of Cert_text defined in cert.py transformed from jpg format of certifications by tesseract-ocr.

-The participants names has been anonymized, only last names are stored.
+The participants names has been anonymized, only last names are stored (some might be first names, just a formatting issue).

 To load the dataset, run command "pickle.load('anony.s','rb')"